okeiro/hapi-fhir-jpaserver-starter/README.md

 You will then be able to access the JPA server e.g. using http://localhost:8080/fhir/metadata.

-If you would like it to be hosted at e.g. hapi-fhir-jpaserver, e.g. http://localhost:8080/hapi-fhir-jpaserver/ or http://localhost:8080/hapi-fhir-jpaserver/fhir/metadata - then rename the WAR file to ```hapi-fhir-jpaserver.war``` and adjust the overlay configuration accordingly e.g.
+If you would like it to be hosted at eg. hapi-fhir-jpaserver, eg. http://localhost:8080/hapi-fhir-jpaserver/ or http://localhost:8080/hapi-fhir-jpaserver/fhir/metadata - then rename the WAR file to ```hapi-fhir-jpaserver.war``` and adjust the overlay configuration accordingly e.g.

 ```yaml
     tester: